dispe1/easy-data-labeling-yolo3/README.md

 python yolo_video.py --image, for image detection mode, OR python yolo_video.py --input video_path [--output output_path (optional)]
 ```
+If --input 0, the webcam starts to detect objects.
 For Tiny YOLOv3, just do in a similar way, just specify model path and anchor path with `--model model_file` and `--anchors anchor_file`.

 ### Usage